Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/backends/meadowlark-opensearch-backend/docker/readme.md

 # Opensearch Backend for Meadowlark

 :exclamation: This solution should only be used on localhost with proper firewalls around external network access to the workstation.
-Not appropriate for production use.
+Not appropriate for production use - security has been disabled in the deployment, so that we don't need to worry about setting up SSL correctly.

 This Docker Compose file provisions a single node of the OpenSearch search engine and [OpenSearch Dashboard](http://localhost:5601/) (latest versions).